SHI-Labs/NATTEN/README.md

 * Tiled only implements 1/3 of the ops, is only implemented for 2D problems, and requires head dim = 32.
 * Forward mode autograd does not support relative positional biases and causal masking yet.
 * Relative positional biases are not yet supported when any axis has causal masking enabled.
+* Relative positional biases are not supported in FNA during backward pass.

+Features that will likely no longer be worked on or improved:
+* Relative positional biases
+  * There's just better alternatives that don't involve explicitly biasing the attention weight matrix, and they will be more performant on top of providing similar or better accuracy levels.
+* GEMM-based kernels
+  * Since FNA covers more features than our unfused GEMM-based kernels, and we know it to be a better solution (please refer to Faster Neighborhood Attention for details), we do not plan to extend or improve these kernels.
+  * This includes support for varying parameters, causal masking, and 3-D problems.

 ## License
 NATTEN is released under the [MIT License](LICENSE).